Skip to Content

 The Laslett

-Chic boutique hotel The Laslett is one of our favourite places to bed down in Notting Hill, but we’ll let you in on a little secret… you can enjoy their excellent breakfasts even if you aren’t staying in the hotel.
+Chic boutique hotel The Laslett is one of our favourite places to bed down in Notting Hill, but we’ll let you in on a little secret… You can enjoy their excellent breakfasts even if you aren’t staying in the hotel.

 The breakfast menu is brimming with classic favourites – like Smoked Salmon on sourdough, eggs any style, buttery-flaked pastries that come with homemade jam – it’s all delightful.